tetmiranda/Algorithmic-Trading-Bot/README.md

 ![project-2-challenge](Images/proj2-background2.JPG)

 # Project Goal
-Create an algorithmic trading bot that successfully trades above mentioned coins.
+Create an algorithmic trading bot that successfully trades and outperforms the strategy of buying and holding.
+The Crypto coins we have selected to use is Bitcoin, Ethereum and Dogecoin.

 ## About the project